trust-mfn-berlin/animals-as-objects/vault/material.jendaya-parakeet.md

 </figure>

 Afterwards, the skeleton was frozen once more (in order to kill any remaining beetles on or inside the bones), defatted, and bleached.
 It was then ready for the collection.
-We accompanied Christin Scheinpflug with the study skin, the partial skeleton, and the data sheet from the museum’s preparation workshops to the bird collection.
+We accompanied Christin Scheinpflug with the study skin, the partial skeleton, and the data sheet from the museum’s preparation workshops to the Bird Collection.

 <figure>